sahib/misc/performance/homework.typ

 + Measure the number and amount of allocation.
 + See where the allocations come from and check if you can reduce them.
 + Measure again and repeat until you identified most allocations.
-+ Bonus: Implement a sorted index to lower the number of keys you can keep in memory.
++ Bonus: Implement a sparse index to lower the number of keys you can keep in memory.

 === I/O & Syscalls Tasks: